africanquin/Tolu-Ajayi/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: She/her
-- 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+- 💡 Fun fact: I am currently a student at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering), Class of 2022.
 - 🌱 I’m currently learning JavaScript, HTML e.t.c.
 I have a lot of resources at my disposal. looking forward to become a Cloud Engineer.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Cloud Engineer (Intern or Junior level).